 This project will replace over-aged, in-kind revenue service buses.
 These replacement buses will operate in revenue service for a minimum of 12 years or 500,000 miles.
-The buses will meet EPA emissions standards, as well as the standards of the ADA.
-Award is forecast for mid-2023.
+The buses will meet EPA emissions standards, as well as the standards of the American with Disabilities (ADA).
+Award is forecast for the end of 2023.